twfahey1/aqto_project/README.md

 ## Goals
-Aqto aims to be a good starting point for a variety of web projects and encourage best practices for always facilitating customizability, maintability and scalability.
+Aqto aims to be living documentation as an ideal starting template for a variety of web products and encourage best practices for always facilitating customizability, maintability and scalability.
 It aims to be an easy to use platform for a wide range of apps, providing comprehensive examples for API integrations, Commerce, and other common use cases.

 ## Features
 - Composer driven with an upstream setup to facilitate platform models via the [Aqto Upstream](https://github.com/twfahey1/aqto_upstream.git)